 Should removal of a tumour require additional support, from dental implants, to reconstructive surgery, this is carried out in house by our specialist team.

 Where curing a cancerous tumour needs radiotherapy, or chemotherapy, often alongside surgery, this will be arranged.
-As will support from professionals in any required field.
+As will support from medical professionals in any required field.

-Our wish is to ensure you receive the best care and this is promptly put in place.
+Our wish is to ensure you receive the finest care and this is promptly put in place.
 Allowing your time and concerns to be focused on your wellbeing.

 Care At Harley Street